-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 LinkedIn articles

-LinkedIn gives that added algorithmic push to articles that are published on their platform.
+LinkedIn gives an added algorithmic push to articles that are published on their platform.

+In recent developments, LinkedIn allows you to customize how your SEO title and description will appear in search engines, making it even easier to improve your LinkedIn reach.

+Think of some article topics relevant to your target audience on LinkedIn.
+Then, use LinkedIn's own Articles function to write articles, optimize them for LinkedIn Search, and reach new users.

-While a shared blog post may attract a small handful of website visits, an article published on LinkedIn can easily trigger 2x, 3x or 5x the number of views.
+While a shared blog post may attract a small handful of website visits, an article published on LinkedIn can easily trigger 2x, 3x or 5x the views.

 For this reason, it may make sense to republish your existing blog content on LinkedIn.

 Just be aware of the ramifications of having two identical pieces of content competing for the same keywords.

-However, if website SEO isn’t a major concern to you, it could be worth taking this approach for the social traffic alone.
+However, if website SEO isn't a major concern, it could be worth taking this approach for social traffic alone.

-Finally, be sure to include a call-to-action within your LinkedIn article in order to take advantage of that traffic.
+Be sure to include a call to action within your LinkedIn article to take advantage of that traffic.

 8. Give engagement, get engagement

-While posting on LinkedIn can yield spotty results, engaging with other users on the platform appears to be much more promising.
+Engaging with other accounts on LinkedIn is another way to expand your reach.

-That’s because whenever you engage on a post, your comment and name pops up on your connections’ LinkedIn feed.
-You can also pop up as a second- or third-degree Connection to users in their network, expanding your reach.
+Whenever you engage in a post, your comment and name pop up on your connections' LinkedIn feed.

+You can also pop up as a second- or third-degree connection to users in their network, expanding your reach.

-That is, the more of a presence you have on LinkedIn, the more likely you are to be seen by people inside and outside of your network.
+That is, the more of a presence you have on LinkedIn, the more likely you will be seen by people inside and outside your network.

-It stands to reason then that most of your time on LinkedIn should be spent engaging with other peoples’ content, rather than posting your own content (until you come up with a content strategy that works).
-It’s the best way to connect with users one-on-one and reach profiles outside of your immediate network.
+Much of your time on LinkedIn should be spent engaging with other people's content, not just posting your own content (until you come up with a content strategy that works).

-That’s not to say that you shouldn’t post on LinkedIn at all, but in terms of the numbers, it’s clear that more new traffic is driven to your profile through engaging with other peoples’ posts.
+It's the best way to connect with users one-on-one and reach profiles outside your immediate network.

-When users see your comment they are likely to click into your profile to learn more about you.
-You can then reach out to these new viewers through a request to connect.
+When users see your comment, they are likely to click on your profile to learn more about you.
+You can then reach out to these new viewers by requesting to connect.

 These views are reflected by your notifications and in your LinkedIn analytics.